algosup/2023-2024-project-3-virtual-processor-team-7/QA/Test plan.md

 ## 2. INTRODUCTION

-- ### 2.1 Purpose
+### 2.1 Purpose

   - The purpose of this test plan is to ensure the functionality, reliability, and correctness of the virtual processor and interpreter.
 The document introduces:

     -  **Test Strategy:**
-      We focus on functionality, reliability, and correctness, ensuring precise assembly code execution.
-The strategy emphasizes educational value for students exploring low-level programming.
+       This test strategy is designed to meticulously evaluate the functionality, efficiency, and stability of virtual processors, aiming to guarantee optimal operation in virtualized environments
     -  **Execution Strategy:**
       Two functional testing cycles address critical issues systematically.
 The first cycle allows workarounds, and the second refines the system by addressing bugs and gathering performance data.
     -  **Test Management:**
       GitHub Issues is our central tool for creating, managing, and assigning testing-related issues, facilitating transparent communication within the team.

   This concise framework ensures effective testing, aligning technical robustness with the educational goals of the project.
-- ### 2.2 Project Overview
+### 2.2 Project Overview

-  - Algosup asked us to build a virtual processor and interpreter for running assembly code.
+  - ALGOSUP asked us to build a virtual processor and interpreter for running assembly code.
 It's an open project for students to learn low-level programming.
 We're keeping things clear with easy-to-follow guides.
 Our goal?
 Create a friendly space for anyone curious about assembly language and system programming.

-- ### 2.3 Audience
+### 2.3 Audience

   - The primary audience for this test plan includes project team members, each with distinct roles: